InMechaSol/IMS/README.md

 # IMS - an Enterprise Compute Ecosystem Solution
 - the IMS repository is an open source example of InMechaSol's Ecosystem Approach to Enterprise Compute Solutions.
-- an Ecosystem is comprised of many differenet human actors (users, operators, developers)
+- an Ecosystem is comprised of many differenet _human actors_
+  - (users, operators, developers)
+- and mixed _compute solutions_
-- and mixed compute solutions (embedded products, user interfaces, web and IoT).
+  - (embedded products, user interfaces, web and IoT).
-### The Enterprise Architecture is designed to Maximize the Reuse of Tested Intellectual Property (IP).
+### The Enterprise Architecture Maximizes Reuse of Tested Intellectual Property (IP).
-### Promote New Innovation over Recreation!
+## Promote New Innovation over Recreation!
 - Each compute solution within the ecosystem
   - is created from tested reusable components purpose built for
     - cross-platform performance guarantees
-    - and intercommunication between layers of mixed Ecosystem compute solutions and human actors.
+    - and intercommunication between layers of mixed Ecosystem _compute solutions_ and _human actors_.

 ## To Clone and Checkout the Full IMS Repo with all Nested Submodules
 ```bash